-In accordance with the Development Strategy of the Town of Kaštela 2016 - 2020, based on the 2011 census, the Town of Kaštela has over 12 thousand housing units and households.
+In accordance with the Development Strategy of the Town of Kaštela 2016 - 2020, created on the basis of the 2011 census, the Town of Kaštela has over 12 thousand housing units and households.
 Of the total number of apartments intended for permanent residence, 6,442 are temporarily unoccupied, and 193 are abandoned.
 Also, according to the same census, the total number of household members living in occupied apartments is 38,403, while in the collective apartments, of which there are 13 in the area of Kaštela, there is a total of 256 people, including the homeless registered in the shelter.